-Biology Chemistry and Biochemistry Computer Science Geology Mathematics and Statistics Physics Cooperative Nursing Program
+Biology Chemistry and Biochemistry Computer Science Geology Mathematics and Statistics Physics Cooperative Nursing Program Liberal Arts and Sciences Program

 Degrees, emphases, specializations, and program descriptions are listed with the departments and the Nursing Program.
-In addition, there is a Center for Atmospheric and Space Sciences (CASS) and two interdisciplinary programs which involve the college.
+In addition, there is a Center for Atmospheric and Space Sciences (CASS) and three interdisciplinary programs which involve the college.
+There is a separate listing describing the activities of CASS on pages 457-458.
+The Interdepartmental Program in Molecular Biology consolidates and provides emphasis for research and teaching related to molecules in biological systems.
+Students in the college majoring in Biology or Biochemistry can receive graduate degrees with a molecular biology specialization.
 The Department of Biology participates in the Interdepartmental Graduate Program in Toxicology.
 This program offers research opportunities leading to MS and PhD degrees within several specialties of toxicology.
 The college also participates in an interdisciplinary, interdepartmental program in ecology which operates under the Ecology Center.
 The Ecology Center brings distinguished scientists to campus, fosters faculty research, and enhances graduate education in all areas of ecology.